-- 3. Defendant State Department also erroneously concluded that Keystone XL is "not likely to adversely affect" several endangered and threatened species that would be harmed by the construction and operation of Keystone XL.
-Defendant U.S. Fish and Wildlife Service's (Service's) concurrence in that erroneous determination relied on outdated information and inadequate conservation measures, and therefore is arbitrary and capricious, in violation of the Endangered Species Act (ESA), 16 U.S.C. §§1531-1544, and the APA. - 4.
+- 3. Defendant State Department also erroneously concluded that Keystone XL is "not likely to adversely affect" several endangered and threatened species that would be harmed by the construction and operation of Keystone XL, in violation of the Endangered Species Act (ESA), 16 U.S.C. §§ 1531-1544.
+That conclusion is contrary to the record and the best available science, and relies on inadequate and potentially unenforceable conservation measures.
+Defendant U.S. Fish and Wildlife Service's (Service's) concurrence in that erroneous determination likewise relied on outdated information and inadequate conservation measures, and was arbitrary and capricious, in violation of the ESA and APA. - 4.
 If it is ever built, Keystone XL will be one of the world's largest crude oil pipelines.
 Every day, it would move up to 830,000 barrels (≈35 million gallons) of tar sands crude oil from Canada to Steele City, Nebraska.
 In Steele City, Keystone XL would connect to existing pipelines that serve Gulf Coast refineries.
 Much of the refined oil would be exported to foreign countries. - 5.
 Keystone XL poses significant threats to people and the environment in this country and around the world.
 It takes a great deal of energy to transform tar sands into finished oil products, and the generation of that energy causes the release of immense amounts of greenhouse gases that contribute to climate change.

-Tar sands must be harvested from the ground by open-pit strip mining or by injecting heat deep into the Earth to liquefy tar sands deposits so they can be pumped up to the surface.
+Tar sands must be harvested from the ground by open-pit strip mining or by injecting heat deep into the Earth to liquefy tar sands deposits so that they can be pumped up to the surface.
 Because it is so heavy, tar sands crude oil is also much more energy intensive to refine than conventional crude oil.
 The burning of gasoline and other refined products releases yet more greenhouse gases.